Iker Lecuona: Repsol Honda Team (2023)

-Lecuona was selected to replace Marc Marquez at the Spanish Grand Prix in the Repsol Honda Team.
+Lecuona was selected to replace Marc Márquez at the Spanish Grand Prix and replaced Joan Mir at the Dutch TT in the Repsol Honda Team.

 LCR Honda Castrol (2023)

-Lecuona was selected to replace Álex Rins at the Malaysian Grand Prix and Qatar Grand Prix in the LCR Honda Castrol Team.
+Lecuona was selected to replace Álex Rins at the British, Austrian, Catalan, Malaysian, and Qatar Grand Prix in the LCR Honda Castrol Team.

+BK8 Gresini Racing MotoGP (2026)

+Lecuona was selected to replace Álex Márquez at the Hungarian Grand Prix and replaced Fermín Aldeguer at the British Grand Prix in the BK8 Gresini Racing MotoGP Team.

 Suzuka 8 Hours

 In 2025, Lecuona was scheduled to compete in the 46th Coca-Cola Suzuka 8 Hours Endurance race.
 However, he was forced to miss this event after suffering injuries in a multi-rider accident at the Hungarian Superbike race.